jkichler/dealmakingApi/README.md

 --data-urlencode 'status=closed'
 ```

-\*\*\* note: the partyId in the body of the PUT must match the partyId of the deal object.
+##### note: the partyId in the body of the PUT must match the partyId of the deal object.
 Only owner of the deal can close the deal.

-\*\*\* note: closing a deal will accept the highest bid and reject all other bids in the status field of the bid.
+##### note: closing a deal will accept the highest bid and reject all other bids in the status field of the bid.

-### Bids Route
+### -------Bids Route--------

 GET localhost:3000/api/bids